- Search The Registry

 - My Account

 The intersectionality between African Americans and Native Americans was affected by this legal episode.
-It authorized the President of the United States to subdivide Native American tribal landholdings into allotments for Native American heads of families and individuals, transferring traditional systems of land tenure into government-imposed systems of private property.
+It authorized the President of the United States to subdivide Native American tribal landholdings into allotments for Native American heads of families and individuals, transferring traditional land tenure into government-imposed systems of private property systems.